Artesians/TCL/characters/cryo/kaeya.md

 * **Frostgnaw** does not have any hitlag.
 * While casting **Frostgnaw**, Kaeya can start dashing on frame 29, and start casting **Glacial Waltz** on frame 52.
 * The cooldown of **Frostgnaw** starts on frame 28.
-* While the skill reads "Opponents Frozen by **Frostgnaw** will drop additional Elemental Particles," Kaeya does not need to trigger Freeze to gain the additional particles; he only needs to hit a frozen target with his skill.
+* While Kaeya's Ascension 4 Talent reads "Opponents Frozen by **Frostgnaw** will drop additional Elemental Particles," Kaeya does not need to trigger Freeze to gain the additional particles; he only needs to hit a frozen target with his skill.
 {% endtab %}

 {% tab title="Glacial Waltz" %}